xtendui/xtendui/src/gatsby/markdown/hidden/tests/slider.md

 Test deactivation on resize.

-Test on resize should keep dragger position and activate/deactivate targets and wrap.
+Test on resize should keep dragger position and activate/deactivate targets and wrap (NOT POSSIBLE TO RETAIN ACTIVATION from disabled to enabled and different elements and disableDeactivate on targets).

 Test resize grouping.